AsterHours/youtube-immersive-player/README.md

 - **Desktop browsers + Tampermonkey**
 - Tested on Chrome; it should work in other browsers as well.
-- **Works only in landscape, non-theater mode**
+- Works only in landscape layout
-- Theater mode and portrait layouts are intentionally out of scope
+- Portrait layouts are intentionally out of scope
 - Fullscreen “swipe up” is a **YouTube-native** behavior (not part of the script)

 ### Links